High-Definition Video Provides Revealing Insights Into Completion Efficiency

 Data variances also occurred in the Montney well because of mechanical failures within the system where zones 10 and 13 had a bridge plug failure during the treatment that caused a loss of pressure, and potentially secondary treatment to the lower zones.

 As this application demonstrates, downhole video can greatly enhance completion analysis.
-The data showed that the sand pumped in each stage enhanced the size of the perforations, but was restricted to orientation of perforations such that the low side of the hole received more sand than the high side of the wellbore.
+The data showed that the sand pumped in each stage enhanced the size of the perforations, but was restricted by orientation of perforations such that the low side of the hole received more sand than the high side of the wellbore.
 In other words, the sand did not travel effectively to the full circumference of the wellbore in the horizontal plane where the deviation was 88-92 degrees.
 There was not a lot of sand present in the wellbore, so with the large tonnage of total sand pumped during treatment, the high volume of sand was effective and stayed in the formation.

 Moreover, the camera showed that diverter pods created more effective and even perforation growth compared with perforations in non-pod clusters that had similar treatments in the same stage.
 The camera also identified unequal perforation size increases throughout the wellbore, even in clusters that were treated the same in each stage, resulting in unequal efficiencies (Figure 5).
 The fracture treatment was not equal throughout the wellbore, with diminished effectiveness toward the toe on a wellbore with a mild toe-down trajectory.